BhagyashreeDY/Expanse-tracker/DESIGN.md

 - We use `DECIMAL(18,2)` in the DB to match our Go-side decimal logic.

 ## 5. Filtering logic
 The balance calculation is dynamic.
 Instead of storing a "running total" for each user (which can get out of sync), we calculate the net balance on the fly from the raw expense records.
-This allows us to easily add **Date Filtering**—you can ask "what do I owe for only the trip in June?" and the engine will calculate it perfectly.
+This allows us to easily add **Date Filtering**, you can ask "what do I owe for only the trip in June?" and the engine will calculate it perfectly.